Streaming Algorithms for Geometric Steiner Forest: Introduction

-While MST is closely related to TSP and Steiner tree -- their optimal values are within a constant factor of each other -- it seems unlikely that techniques built around MST could achieve $(1+\epsilon)$-approximation for either problem.
-Indeed, even in the offline setting, the only approach known to achieve $(1 + \epsilon)$-approximation for TSP and/or Steiner tree relies on a framework devised independently by Arora~\cite{DBLP:journals/jacm/Arora98} and Mitchell~\cite{Mitchell99}, that combines geometric decomposition (e.g., a randomly shifted quad-tree) and dynamic programming.
-These two techniques have been used \emph{separately} in the streaming setting in the past: quad-tree decomposition in \cite{ABIW09,DBLP:conf/soda/AndoniIK08,Charikar02,CLMS13,FIS08,FS05,IT03,LS08} and dynamic programming, mainly for string processing problems, in \cite{BZ16, CGK16, CFHJLRSZ21, EJ15, GJKK07, SS12, SW07}.
-However, we are not aware of any successful application of the Arora/Mitchell framework, which combines these two approaches, for any geometric optimization problem whatsoever.
+While MST is closely related to TSP and to Steiner tree -- the optimal MST value is within factor $2$ of the other two problems (for metric instances) -- it seems unlikely that techniques built around MST could achieve $(1+\epsilon)$-approximation for either problem.
+Indeed, even in the offline setting, the only approach known to achieve $(1 + \epsilon)$-approximation for TSP and/or Steiner tree relies on a framework devised independently by Arora~\cite{DBLP:journals/jacm/Arora98} and by Mitchell~\cite{Mitchell99}, that combines geometric decomposition of the data points and dynamic programming.
+These two techniques have been used \emph{separately} in designing (one-pass) streaming algorithms in the past: geometric decomposition, often using a quadtree, in \cite{ABIW09,DBLP:conf/soda/AndoniIK08, CJLW22, CLMS13,FIS08,FS05, Indyk04, IT03,LS08} and dynamic programming, mainly for string processing problems, in \cite{BZ16, CGK16, CFHJLRSZ21, EJ15, GJKK07, SS13, SW07}.
+However, we are not aware of any successful application of the Arora-Mitchell framework, which combines these two techniques, for any geometric streaming optimization problem whatsoever.\footnote{We remark that \cite{ANOY14} does use a combination of dynamic programming and a quadtree, but not the Arora-Mitchell framework.
+However, the context there is distributed computing, and it obtains streaming algorithms only for a restricted setting.}